 "I write with heavy heart to inform you that our cat café in Oldham is likely to close later in the summer.

 "We have some extremely friendly and wonderful cats, a great product backed up by quality culture and coffee for our patrons to enjoy, superb reviews from our customers and a four figure number of followers on social media.

 "However, the regrettable absence of enough people visiting Oldham town centre, a figure declining year on year, means that whilst similar cafes are busy and viable in other towns, we are unable to make the business sustainable in the long term here in Oldham which in turn would create employment and work for local people."

-No exact date has yet been set for the closure of the Cat-A-Tonic cafe, but arrangements have already been made for all five cats based there to be re-homed.
+Arrangements have already been made for all five cats based there to be re-homed.

 If you want to see Cat-A-Tonic's group of cats one final time, there will be a limited number of slots for booking available online: at www.cat-a-tonic.co.uk